Easily Improve your Gut with Pre & Probiotic Foods

 What about Supplements?

-Therefore, one probiotic supplement may be very different from another probiotic supplement.
+What this means for you, is that one probiotic supplement may be drastically different from another probiotic supplement.
 Some supplements have 100 million different types of bacteria in each serving.
 Others have 1.8 trillion!

 There is a strong chance the exact information on a supplement is not correct.
 There may also be quality issues.
 However, while there is a lack of research on probiotic supplements, they are considered generally safe.
 But always talk with your doctor before taking any supplements.